Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3: Multiply both.
 			"Multiply Health"				"0"

-			// Amount of Tanks to spawn for each finale wave.
-			// Separate waves with commas.
-			// Wave limit: 3
-			// Character limit for each wave: 3
-			// --
-			// Minimum value for each wave: 1
-			// Maximum value for each wave: 999
-			// --
-			// 1st number = 1st wave
-			// 2nd number = 2nd wave
-			// 3rd number = 3rd wave
-			"Tank Waves"					"2,3,4"

 			// The range of types to check for.
 			// Separate values with "-".
 			// Value limit: 2